 INFRASTRUCTURE AND PUBLIC UTILITIES

-a.
-Road Network – The national road linking the Municipalities of Talisay -Laurel and Laurel-Agoncillo is not a busy road thus, not prone to slow traffic movement.
-Line agencies like DPWH is always looking forward for possible means that this National Road could be well developed and maintained.
-From Poblacion, a traveler may reach several barangays tracking up all weather roads.
+A. Road Network – The national road linking the Municipalities of Talisay -Laurel, and Laurel-Agoncillo is not a busy road thus, not prone to slow traffic movement.
+Line agencies like DPWH are always looking forward to possible means that this National Road could be well developed and maintained.
+From Poblacion, a traveler may reach several barangays tracking up all-weather roads.

-d.
-Port – This Municipality does not have a port for passenger terminal due to the absence of medium or large vessel in the lake.
-However, there are several fish port sheds located strategically along the coastal barangays that are commonly used by the local fisherman for docking bancas or rafts and for sorting harvested tilapia from their fishcages.
+D. Port – This Municipality does not have a port for passenger terminal due to the absence of medium or large vessels in the lake.
+However, there are several fish port sheds located strategically along the coastal barangays that are commonly used by the local fisherman for docking bancas or rafts and for sorting harvested tilapia from their fish cages.

-e.
-Special Zones – The ridge part of the Municipality of Laurel has been considered special Zone wherein tourism oriented projects are located and it is the place where various development are being introduced to match the natural beauty of the place.
-This is also the place where someone could see the nature’s beauty and even prove to himself how Laurel was blessed to have this natural heritage that the municipality always preserve and protect.
+E. Special Zones – The ridge part of the Municipality of Laurel has been considered special Zone wherein tourism-oriented projects are located and it is the place where various development are being introduced to match the natural beauty of the place.
+This is also the place where someone could see nature’s beauty and even prove to himself how Laurel was blessed to have this natural heritage that the municipality always preserves and protect.